 How Do I Prevent My Dog From Biting?

-The vast majority of bites come from family pets.
+During National Dog Bite Prevention Week, it’s crucial to remember that the vast majority of bites come from family pets.
 As a dog owner, it is your responsibility to do everything you can to prevent your dog from biting.

 Here are some tips for that: